Policy FHAD - Safe Schools: Discipline of Students with Disabilities

 In the following circumstances regardless of whether the student’s action was a manifestation of the student’s disability, the student may be placed in an interim alternative educational setting for a period to be determined but not to exceed 45 days.

-1. The student carries a weapon to or possesses a weapon at school, on school premises, or to a school function under the jurisdiction of the District;
+1. The student carries a weapon to or possesses a weapon at school, on school premises, or to a school function under the jurisdiction of the State Board of Education or the District;

-2. The student knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance while at school, on school premises, or at a school function under the jurisdiction of the District;
+2. The student knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance while at school, on school premises, or at a school function under the jurisdiction of the State Board of Education or the District;

-a.
-“Controlled substance” means a drug or other substance that cannot be distributed without a prescription, identified under schedules I, II, III, IV, or V in section 202© of the Controlled Substances Act (21 USC 812(c)).
+1. “Controlled substance” means a drug or other substance that cannot be distributed without a prescription, identified under schedules I, II, III, IV, or V in section 202(c) of the Controlled Substances Act (21 USC 812(c)).

-b.
-“Illegal drug” means a controlled substance but does not include a drug controlled, possessed, or used under the supervision of a licensed health-care professional or one legally possessed or used uner state or federal law.
+2. “Illegal drug” means a controlled substance but does not include a drug controlled, possessed, or used under the supervision of a licensed health-care professional or one legally possessed or used under state or federal law.

 State Board of Education Special Education Rules V.E.5.